 - Limping on a front leg

-If your dog falls victim to a stroke, signs often appear suddenly, but they may differ widely, depending on the area of the brain affected.
-You may notice these signs:
+If your dog has a stroke, signs often appear suddenly, but may differ widely, depending on the area of the brain affected.
+You may notice:

 - A head tilt

 What should I do if I think my pet has had a stroke or saddle thrombus?

 If your cat or dog is showing any signs that potentially indicate a stroke, contact your veterinarian immediately.
 Prompt diagnosis and treatment is critical.
 Strokes often are confused with a fainting episode known as syncope that also is due to a lack of normal blood flow to the brain, commonly caused by heart disease.
 Your veterinarian will perform a cardiac evaluation to determine whether your pet’s episode is due to syncope or a stroke and may recommend chest X-rays, an electrocardiogram, or a cardiac ultrasound to differentiate between the two diagnoses.

 If your dog’s heart is healthy, your veterinarian will evaluate her brain function and may refer her to a specialist for an MRI or CT scan to check for brain blockages or bleeding.
 Additional testing, such as bloodwork, hormone-level testing, urinalysis, and a blood-pressure reading often is recommended to determine the root cause of the inappropriate blood flow in the brain.